CURIOSSorg/curioss-patterns/assessing-students-on-open-source-internship-programs.md

 ## Forces

-- Students contribute in different ways depending on their role, skills, and the nature of their project; a one-size-fits-all assessment framework risks penalising students whose contributions are valuable but less visible.
+- Students contribute in different ways depending on their role, skills and the nature of their project.
+A 'one-size-fits-all' assessment framework risks penalising students whose contributions are valuable but less visible.

 - Grades need to be defensible within the academic institution's assessment framework while also reflecting the professional norms of the open source ecosystem.

 - Assessment should motivate students to engage deeply with their work and with the open source community rather than optimising for easily measurable outputs.

 ## Solution

-Design an assessment approach that is holistic, evidence-based, and flexible enough to account for the diversity of projects and student contributions.
-Assessment should draw on multiple sources of feedback and evidence, and should be clearly communicated to students from the outset so that expectations are transparent.
+Design an assessment approach that is holistic, evidence-based and flexible enough to account for the diversity of projects and student contributions.
+Assessment should draw on multiple sources of feedback and evidence and should be clearly communicated to students from the outset so that expectations are transparent.

 Key design considerations include:

 ### Holistic rather than points-based assessment

 Rather than summing individual assignment scores into a final grade, design assessment around a holistic evaluation of each student's overall performance and growth across the program.
-Build in assignments, checkpoints, and deadlines as evidence for this holistic assessment rather than as direct inputs to a grade calculation.
+Build in assignments, checkpoints and deadlines as evidence for this holistic assessment rather than as direct inputs to a grade calculation.

 ### Multiple sources of evidence

 Draw on a range of evidence sources to build a rounded picture of each student's contribution and development.

 These may include:

 - Client and stakeholder feedback